rotoapanta/digital_tiltmeter_zabbix/README.md

 # Instructions

-* Install Python, you can use [this tutorial](https://lemariva.com/blog/2017/10/micropython-getting-started);
+* Install Anaconda, you can use [this tutorial](https://lemariva.com/blog/2017/10/micropython-getting-started);

-* Create a envs
+* Create a new environment with python 3.10.

 * Or you can install using Tonny software, as follows: